Celebrity Brands: The Effects of Star Power on a Startup

 4. Timing Optimizations to Reach Users at Their Best Time of Day

 On top of all of this, artificial intelligence can predict when each customer tends to open emails, click and purchase.
 With each customer interaction, it calibrates and self-optimizes, adjusting to each user’s preferred window to provide a large overall bump in open rates across the board.

 5. Item Triggers Based On Product Affinities

-If a brand has an item that drops in price, is it a good idea for them to send a notification to the their entire user list, even to users who haven’t shown interest in that product?
+If a brand has an item that drops in price, is it a good idea for them to send a notification to their entire user list, even to users who haven’t shown interest in that product?
 What if that brand could send an email notification only to the customers who had an affinity for the product that dropped in price?
-With AI, that’s exactly what celebrity brands are doing for item triggers like Price Drop, Back in Stock and New Arrivals.
+With AI, that’s exactly what celebrity brands are doing for item triggers like Price Drop, Back in Stock, and New Arrivals.
 This capability helps even more so in situations when retailers order excess inventory and need to target the customers most likely to purchase a particular product.
-Item triggers based on product affinities is just another way celebrities are using AI to stay hyper relevant to customers and boost KPI’s for their marketing campaigns.
+Use of item triggers based on product affinities is just another way celebrities are using AI to stay hyper-relevant to customers and boost KPIs for their marketing campaigns.

 AI for marketing is the perfect tool to address what celebrities already know: the more personal and relevant you are, the bigger your following gets.

 Celebrities are simply transferring that knowledge to the customer lifecycle using new technology that older retailers might not be ready to commit to and that gives them a valuable jump-start on the competition.